Pyomo/pyomo/doc/OnlineDocs/contributed_packages/alternative_solutions.rst

    >>> solns = aos.enumerate_binary_solutions(m, num_solutions=100, solver="gurobi")
    >>> assert len(solns) == 1

-Each ``Solution`` object constains information about the objective and variables, and it includes various methods to access this information.
+Each ``Solution`` object contains information about the objective and variables, and it includes various methods to access this information.
 For example:

 .. doctest::
    :skipif: not gurobi_available